Red teas, including honeybush and rooibos, are herbal teas plucked from bushes that grow in South Africa.

 HYSON

-A brand of Chinese green tea commonly drunk in Europe in the 18th century, and often the used generically to refer to the tea beverage, as Sanka and Kleenex are used to describe decaffeinated coffee and facial tissues.
-Young Hyson is a type of green tea which is plucked early.
+A brand of Chinese green tea commonly drunk in Europe in the 18th century, and often used generically to refer to the tea beverage, as Sanka and Kleenex are used to describe decaffeinated coffee and facial tissues.
+Young Hyson is a type of green tea that is plucked early.

 |